jwunderl/pxt-arcade/docs/courses/csintro1/logic/intro.md

 ``||logic:if||`` and ``||logic:else if||`` logic

 In our games we will often want to compare values and take an action based on the comparison.

 Is my value equal to the test or is it greater or smaller?

 We could do a comparison test to see:

-* if player score is greater than the enemy score we gain points on overlap
+* if player score is greater than the enemy score, then we gain points on overlap
 * if the player has 0 lives left, then we set to game over
-* if we have the secret key, we can enter the room.
+* if we have the secret key, then we can enter the room.

 ``||logic:if||`` and ``||logic:else if||`` statements allow us  to make our programs behave in different ways based on the state of the game.